Mixing of the symmetric exclusion processes in terms of the corresponding single-particle random walk: The dynamics of pairs of particles

-\begin{itemize} \item {\bf Transition rule 1:} The transition rates from any pair $(\bx,\by)\in\Delta^c$ to any other pair in $S$ are the same as those of independent realizations of $\RW(2,G)$ and $\IP(2,G)$. \item {\bf Transition rule 2:} The transition rates from a pair $(\bx,\bx)\in\Delta$ are determined as follows: \begin{itemize} \item {\bf Transition rule 2.1:} For each $e\in E$ with $|e\cap \{\bx(1),\bx(2)\}|=1$, \item {\bf Transition rule 2.2:} If $e\in E$ satisfies $e=\{\bx(1),\bx(2)\}$, \item {\bf Transition rule 2.3:} All other potential transitions have rate $0$.\end{itemize} \end{itemize} Inspection of the marginals reveals that this indeed gives a coupling of $\{\bx^R_t\}_{t\geq 0}$ and $\{\bx^I_t\}_{t\geq 0}$ when started from an initial state $(\bx,\bx)\in \Delta$.
+\item\textit{Transition rule} 2.3: All other potential transitions have rate $0$. \end{itemize} \end{itemize} Inspection of the marginals reveals that this indeed gives a coupling of $\{\bx^R_t\}_{t\geq0}$ and $\{\bx^I_t\}_{t\geq0}$ when started from an initial state $(\bx,\bx)\in\Delta$.
 Moreover, the two processes can only differ after a transition has occurred according to rule $2.2$.
-The first time when this happens is precisely the first meeting time of $\{\bx^R_t\}_{t\geq 0}$.\end{proof}
+The first time when this happens is precisely the first meeting time of $\{\bx^R_t\}_{t\geq0}$. \end{pf*}